 Nutrition and Exercise Consultant: Combine your kinesiology expertise with nutrition knowledge to work as a consultant helping individuals and organizations with comprehensive health and fitness plans.

 These are just some of the many career paths you can explore with a PhD in kinesiology.

 About Our Program

-Concordia University, St. Paul’s PhD in Kinesiology program is 100% online and features a research-centered program designed to prepare students for expertise in the study of human movement and physical activity.
-The program emphasizes relevant techniques for contributing to knowledge and applying advanced exercise and sport science-related principles in a variety of contexts.
+Concordia University, St. Paul’s PhD in Kinesiology program is 100% online and features a research-centered program designed to prepare PhD students for expertise in the study of human movement, physical activity, and human anatomy.
+The program emphasizes relevant techniques for contributing to knowledge and applying advanced exercise and sports science-related principles in a variety of contexts.

-Students will take 55 semester credit hours of coursework covering subject matters in kinesiology, research, sports nutrition, sports psychology, biomechanics, exercise physiology, exercise prescription, and more.
+Graduate studies consist of 61 total semester credit hours for the EdD program and 67 credit hours for the PhD program.
+The two routes cover coursework in subject matters such as: kinesiology, research, sports nutrition, sports psychology, exercise sciences, biomechanics, exercise physiology, exercise prescription and more.
 The dissertation is 12 semester credit hours, with dissertation milestones built into the curriculum, so you won’t have to wait until your coursework is completed before making progress on it.

-Concordia University, St. Paul’s program is designed for working adults; because the program is fully online, doctorate students can earn their PhD from anywhere in the country, while balancing a full time job and their family lives.
+Concordia University, St. Paul’s program is designed for working adults; because the program is fully online, doctorate students can earn their degree in kinesiology from anywhere in the country, while balancing a full-time job and their family lives.

 Ready to earn your doctorate?
-Learn more about our program, and when you’re ready, submit a free application..
+Learn more about our programs, and when you’re ready, submit a free application.